Garden-AI/garden/docs/user_guide/tutorial.md

 1. **Defining the "entrypoint" function that runs your model.** The notebook will contain a function called an entrypoint.
 This is the function that will run on a remote server when someone wants to invoke your model.
 2. **Defining the context that your entrypoint function will run in.** Other code in your notebook - helper functions, import statements, etc - will be available to your entrypoint function when it is called.
 You can also include code that installs extra packages or edits files on the container.

 Because you passed the `--tutorial` flag to `garden-ai notebook start`, you should be looking at a notebook that's already populated with code and instructions on how to run the iris model.
+If you don't see **Garden Tutorial Notebook** near the top of the notebook, double check your shell command and try again.

-From here, just work through the notebook.
+From here, just work through the tutorial notebook.
 Come back when you're done.

 ### Step 4: Publish the Function That Invokes Your Model

 Now you will publish your model execution function on Garden.
 This will make it discoverable and usable by other researchers.

-To do this, you just need to use `garden-ai notebook publish` like so.
+To do this, use `garden-ai notebook publish`.

 ```bash
 $ garden-ai notebook publish tutorial_notebook.ipynb --base-image="3.10-sklearn"